onflow/flow-core-contracts/README.md

 Looking for feedback on design decisions, implementation details, any events that would be useful to include in the contract, and whatever you feel is important!

 We intend for this to be the method that all Flow Port users (ledger, blocto, etc) use for the forseeable future.
 When we enable it in Flow Port, we will ask every user to run a transaction to set up their account to use the staking collection from then on.

-## Epoch Contracts

-`contracts/epochs/FlowEpoch.cdc`
-`contracts/epochs/FlowClusterQC.cdc`
-`contracts/epochs/FlowDKG.cdc`

-These contracts manage the epoch functionality of Flow, the mechanism by which Flow tracks time, changes the approved list of node operators, and bootstrap consensus between different nodes.
-`FlowClusterQC.cdc` and `FlowDKG.cdc` manage processes specific to collector and consensus nodes, respectively.
-`FlowEpoch.cdc` ties all of the epoch and staking contracts together into a coherent state machine that will run on its own.

-## Flow Contract Audits

-`contracts/FlowContractAudits.cdc`

-This contract contains a list of contract audit vouchers used for contract deployment.
-If enabled, on contract deployment the FVM will check the code hash and target account against the list of vouchers on this contract.
-The service account can authorize auditors to add/remove items to/from the list on this contract.

 # Testing